IHautaI/missions-forecast/README.md

 - add ability to sort values on pages
 - add ability to sort by award amount range
-- add way to tag 'relevant' items for the organization
+- <s>add way to tag 'relevant' items for the organization</s>
 - add display page for 'relevant' items
 - add way to compare new items against old, keep 'relevant' and 'irrelevant' items in their categories if altered
 - add textarea/charfield for notes on each project
+- change sumbission of relevance so page opens at previous scroll location